 Patient literally means “suffers long.”
 This first characteristic is the ability to be taken advantage of by a person many times and not be upset.
 The root word means “to persevere.”
 James uses this same Greek word in describing the attitudinal response of the prophets of old whose words went unheeded by their peers (cf. James 5:8).
 Program your mind with Philippians 1:6:

-The truth of this passage will help sober you to the fact that God is not through sanctifying the other person—nor am I perfect either!
+The truth of this passage will help sober you to the fact that God is not through sanctifying the other person—nor is He through sanctifying me!
 So be patient, not condemning and judgmental!
-Remember too that since Christ forgave your sins— past, present and future—you must find room in your heart to forgive others who have wronged you.
+Remember too that since Christ forgave your sins—past, present and future—you must find room in your heart to forgive others who have wronged you.
 To be longsuffering and patient with another person’s shortcomings is to be categorically loving!

 B. LOVE IS KIND (CHRESTEUOMAI)

 The counterpart to patience is kindness.